aws-samples/spark-on-aws-lambda/README.md

 <h1><p><u>Contents</u></p></h1>

 ### Please refer the Wikipage for latest updates. https://github.com/aws-samples/spark-on-aws-lambda/wiki
-README.MD will be updated soon
+README.MD will be updated soon by the contributors.

 ### Introduction
 Apache Spark on AWS Lambda is a standalone installation of Spark running on AWS Lambda.
 The Spark is packaged in a Docker container, and AWS Lambda is used to execute the Spark image.
 The Spark Image pulls in a PySpark script.
 When processing smaller files under 500 MB in size per payload, some of cluster based services incurs JVM startup cost.
 This container-based strategy lowers overhead costs associated with spinning up numerous nodes while processing the data on a single node.
 Use Apache Spark on AWS Lambda for event-based pipelines with smaller files if you're seeking for a less expensive choice, according to customers.